 Anti-corruption law, and white-collar criminal law in general, is being harmonised internationally, due especially to the influence of the US Foreign Corrupt Practices Act on the Organization of American States and OECD Conventions.

 Moreover, more and more companies are contributing to such harmonisation by adopting, on their own initiative, international standards, such as the ISO 37001 standard for the implementation of an Anti-Bribery Management System.

-The introduction of whistle-blower protection legislation in several countries is an example of how white-collar criminal law is increasingly focused on ensuring that employees and citizens more actively detect and report misconduct to authorities.
+The introduction of whistle-blower protection legislation in several countries is an example of how white-collar criminal law is increasingly focused on ensuring that employees and citizens are more active in detecting and reporting misconduct to authorities.

 While substantive rules are becoming more uniform, international co-operation in criminal matters is stronger than ever.
-While many tools to co-operate on a global scale have been established, the appointment, on 27 July 2020, by the European Council of 22 European public prosecutors most clearly reflects the growing desire of European countries not to see their investigations fail because of the complexity and transnational nature of the financial crimes being prosecuted.
-As another example, in 2020, the French National Financial Prosecutor’s Office issued 27 requests for international assistance and received 64.
+Many tools to co-operate on a global scale have been established, with the appointment on 27 July 2020 by the European Council of 22 European public prosecutors most clearly reflecting the growing desire of European countries not to see their investigations fail because of the complexity and transnational nature of the financial crimes being prosecuted.
+As another example, in 2022 the French National Financial Prosecutor’s Office issued 45 requests for international assistance, and received 42.

 As criminal lawyers, we never forget that our first task is to defend our clients, who remain innocent until proven guilty, even in the present “cancel culture” world.
 In an ever-changing regulatory environment, and given the trends described above, this is a more and more challenging mission.
 However, it is also what makes our profession so rewarding.